In the spotlight

 - Before upload

 In principle, it is the responsibility of the supplier of the dataset to deliver the data in a sustainable format.
 If data are supplied in a non-sustainable format, it is necessary that they are first converted (converted) into a sustainable format.
-For example, the IDRA weather radar data collection consists of a large number of numerical files stored as NetCDF (Otto, 2010).
+For example, the IDRA weather radar data collection consists of a large number of numerical files stored as NetCDF (TU Delft, Faculty of Civil Engineering and Geosciences, 2010).
 The party that supplied the data did not have the data in NetCDF, but did so on the instructions of 4TU.Centre for Research Data.

 - After upload